gvJaime/E3D-Prusa-i2-elevated-bowden-mount/README.md

 here: http://www.thingiverse.com/thing:291792

-FreeCAD migration of the files is to be expected.
+All the files were migrated to FreeCAD, approximating the geometries that couldn't be replicated.